 Given that boho culture has a history of celebrating wandering artists, home accessories that have a global feel are important in a bohemian-inspired space.
 Items like Buddha statues, Moroccan lanterns, Indian tribal prints, and Ming-style vases and urns all achieve a global look.

-If you're lucky enough to travel to far-flung locales, look for beautiful souvenirs that can help you achieve an ethnic-eclectic feel in your home with authentic pieces; but, if you don't have that luxury, shop at import stores or retailers like Pier 1 and World Market for global accents that are budget-friendly and closer to home.
+If you're lucky enough to travel to far-flung locales, look for beautiful souvenirs that can help you achieve an ethnic-eclectic feel in your home with authentic pieces; but, if you don't have that luxury, shop at import stores or retailers like West Elm and World Market for global accents that are budget-friendly and closer to home.
 Then again, you can also decorate with an actual vintage globe, a quirky and charming travel-centric addition.

 04 of 06